Air Conditioner Repair Checklist

 If you have a smart thermostat, such as one produced by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for troubleshooting.
 If you still can’t get it to work, contact us at 602-971-0567 for help.

 Your system usually has a power-cutting device near its condenser.
 This switch is generally in a metal box attached to your residence.
-If your equipment has recently been fixed, the device may have unintentionally been positioned in the “off” setting.
+If your equipment has recently been fixed, the device may have unintentionally been turned off.

 Overflowing Condensate Drain Pan